lostb1t/dokku-limit/README.md

 ```
 limit (<app>)                                                   Pretty-print app resource limits
 limit:set <app> <proc> [memory=VALUE cpu=VALUE] [--no-restart]  Set one or more limits for app/process pair
-limit:default                                                   Pretty-print default resource limits
+limit:defaults                                                  Pretty-print default resource limits
-limit:set-default [memory=VALUE cpu=VALUE]                      Set default resource limits.
+limit:set-defaults [memory=VALUE cpu=VALUE]                     Set default resource limits.
 These will be used for new apps/procs.
 ```